 Create a Directory of Critical Stakeholders and Key Contacts

 The industry should schedule regular touchpoints and exercises.
 These exercises could be catalysts for developing global information-sharing capabilities and incident response and recovery protocols for critical public and private sector organizations and contacts.
 Additionally, periodic exercises will emphasize the need for all organizations to keep incident response playbooks and contact information up-to-date to ensure a rapid and coordinated global response to major events impacting the financial ecosystem.

 Our findings show many formal and informal communication channels exist today among financial firms, trade associations, regulatory bodies, government agencies and central banks mostly centered within each country or jurisdiction.
 Linking together existing information-sharing networks with organizations that currently manage crises in their respective jurisdictions, prior to an event, will strengthen cross-border information-sharing and communication capabilities among the public and private sector.

 The changing threat landscape requires financial institutions to be diligent about how they assess and manage their exposure to major disruptive events, such as large-scale cross-border cyberattacks.

 The QDV exercise highlighted the industry’s collective incident response and information sharing capabilities.
-As participating firms take the lessons learned and recommendations from QDV and apply them within their respective institutions, SIFMA and its partner organisations will continue to collaborate with the industry to enhance information-sharing and incident response practises on a global scale.
+As participating firms take the lessons learned and recommendations from QDV and apply them within their respective institutions, SIFMA and its partner organizations will continue to collaborate with the industry to enhance information-sharing and incident response practices on a global scale.

-SIFMA would like to acknowledge the hundreds of organisations and individuals who helped design and execute the Quantum Dawn V exercise.
-Global consulting firm Protiviti helped analyse participant feedback and prepare this after-action report.
+SIFMA would like to acknowledge the hundreds of organizations and individuals who helped design and execute the Quantum Dawn V exercise.
+Global consulting firm Protiviti helped analyze participant feedback and prepare this after-action report.